duncanmclean1/AlgoHour2/README.md

-Submission for Algo hour 2
+Repository for all required assignments